ftrackhq/integrations/doc/using/exporting_project.rst

     Classic, shot only

-    This template will generate a structure containing only shots and as you can see only one clip does not match this template.
+    This template will generate a structure containing only shots and as you can see the same clip as before do not match the template.
+You can also see that due to not using the sequence name shots from different sequences has been grouped.

 .. figure:: /image/full_name_shot_preview.png